davidwisch/physicscode/site/examples/index.markdown

 This section contains code examples outlining basic operations that many programs will require.
 Every programmer should be able to do these basic things.

-While the guides below do not strictly require the previous ones if you're new to programming it's highly reccomended that you read them in the order presented.
+While the guides do not *need* to be read in order, if you're new to programming it's highly recommended that you read them in the order that they're presented.

 1. [Compiling/Running a program](/examples/basic_compiling.html)
 2. [Declaring variables](/examples/basic_variable_declarations.html)